phu0ngng/nccl/docs/plc/items/id_EBADE8BE/ReduceCopy.md

 Fixed precision relationships matching platform multimem support.
 No explicit precision parameter yet.
 Future: May add template parameter for custom precision.

+**FP4 support:** FP4 is not supported in the current ReduceCopy API.
+The design will be revisited to support fp4x2 types in a future revision.

 ### Data Flow Diagrams

 #### ReduceSum Operation (N->1)